ggaswint/ARIANNAanalysis/README.md

 **produceNeutrinoDataSet.py**
 Simulates and stores a set of neutrinos in ice with a specified volume and range of energies.

+**runNeutrinoReconstruction.py**
+Driver script for reconstructing the neutrino direction and energy.
+It is currently setup to use the simulated data produced from **simulateNeutrinoEventDetection.py**.

 **simulateNeutrinoEventDetection.py**
 Simulates the propagation, triggering, and convolution with detector of a neutrino data set produced from **produceNeutrinoDataSet.py**.
 Is currently setup to run with an ARIANNA 5 channel station (4 LPDAs and 1 central dipole).
 The station configuration has 10 channels, each channel is duplicated.
 This is so that the duplicated channels can be acted as a narrow band channel and perform the triggering mechanisms.
 The analysis channels are the first five.
-This is to simulate future on board electronics for a narrow band trigger.
+This is one way to simulate future plans for on board electronics of a narrow band trigger.
 Note that this script requires some input arguments.
 See the commented line at the end of this script for an example command to run.

+**voltageToEfieldAnalyticConverterForNeutrinos.py**
+Performs the neutrino direction and energy reconstruction.
+Will be adapted into NuRadioReco, but this serves as a template for that module until the adaptation is completed.

 # Installation Instructions and Additional Requirements
 First cd into the directoy of your choice and clone this repository with: